 As a result of this symposium, CQL, in collaboration with symposium organizers and attendees, produced a report summarizing the symposium findings and as well as our data analysis of 28 service agencies supporting 3,000 people.
-You can view the detailed report in order to learn about the symposium, findings, and next steps.
+You can view the detailed report, titled ‘Building The Framework For IDD Quality Measures,’ in order to learn about the symposium, findings, and next steps.

 - Joe Caldwell, PhD, Visiting Scholar, Lurie Institute for Disability Policy, Brandeis

 - Kathy Carmody, MA, CEO, Institute on Public Policy for People with Disabilities